-Overall I rate this lens very high on the overall performance and build - especially since it is a native Z lens and works with the Nikon Z cameras flawlessly.
-It is missing a dedicated VR on/off button, but that can be eaisly addressed by having VR as an option to enable/disable on the LCD screen.
+Overall I rate this lens excellent on the overall performance and build - especially since it is a native Z lens and works with the Nikon Z cameras flawlessly.
+It is missing a dedicated VR on/off button, but that can be easily addressed by having VR as an option to enable/disable on the LCD screen or i menu.
+I am not sure why some complain there is no dedicated VR switch since you can just as easily turn it on or off in camera.

-I have been shooting for many years and owned many 70-200 lenses from Nikon and other third-party lens makers, I thought the 70-200mm ed fl f/2.8 was great - this new S lens is in a class by itself, rendering breathtaking images, a remarkable work of engineering by Nikon.
-Way to go Nikon!
-I currently own the ED FL f/2.8 F mount lens, but I hate jerking around with the ftz adapter thus I now own the Z 70-200 with no regrets.
+I have been shooting for many years and owned many 70-200 lenses from Nikon and other third-party lens makers, and I thought the 70-200mm ed fl f/2.8 was great - this new S lens is in a class by itself, rendering breathtaking images, a remarkable work of engineering by Nikon.
+Way to go, Nikon!
+I currently own the ED FL f/2.8 F mount lens, but I hate jerking around with the ftz adapter; thus, I now own the Z 70-200 with no regrets, and it is a welcome upgrade to my legacy F mount version.

 - Minimized Focus Breathing